auroradream04/wp-host/README.md

 test_site,./test_wordpress
 ```

-> **Note**: When using CSV, the tool will use default MySQL and WordPress credentials.
-You'll need to update them in the generated configuration.
+> **Note**: When using simple CSV, the tool will use default MySQL and WordPress credentials.
+You'll need to set these via environment variables.

 ### Step 2: Update Your Credentials